ellakoa/postcard-poem/content/posts/tricksy-summer.md

 date: 2023-09-14T12:03:26.345Z
 ---
 You’ve got to love our British weather.
 After a promising start in June, the summer of 2023 kind of fizzled out in July and August.
 While we watched the continent bask in outrageously high temperatures, we weathered a much cooler climate with menacing winds fronting rain storms.
-Then in September the sun finally decided to give us summer again, jammed into the first few weeks of autumn.
+Then in September, the sun finally decided to give us summer, jammed into the first few weeks of autumn.
 How crazy was that?
+Finding a shady spot seemed the order of the day.